 My Donabe Steamer

-Steamed vegetables are great all year around, but it’s more fun to serve at a table with a portable stovetop especially in fall and winter time.
-Colorful, bright and extremely nutritious, they are what good eating is about.
+Steamed vegetables are great all year round, but it’s more fun to serve at a table with a portable stovetop, especially in fall and wintertime.
+Colorful, bright, and extremely nutritious, they are what good eating is about.
 And don’t forget to enjoy the vegetables with the lip-smacking miso sesame sauce!

-- Gather all the ingredients for Miso Sesame Sauce.
+- Gather all the ingredients for the Miso Sesame Sauce.

-Grind 6 Tbsp sesame seeds with a pestle and mortar.
+- Grind 6 Tbsp toasted white sesame seeds with a pestle and mortar.

 - Crush 2 cloves garlic.
 Add 1 tsp sugar and 2 Tbsp miso and combine well.

-Add 2 Tbsp soy sauce, 2 Tbsp sesame oil, 4 Tbsp mirin, and 2 Tbsp rice vinegar.
+- Add 2 Tbsp soy sauce, 2 Tbsp roasted sesame oil, 4 Tbsp mirin, and 2 Tbsp rice vinegar (unseasoned).
 Mix well.

-Check the taste and add kosher salt if necessary.
-I added ¼ tsp salt.
+- Check the taste and add kosher salt, if necessary.
+I added ¼ tsp Diamond Crystal kosher salt.

 - Prepare all the ingredients.
-Make dashi; otherwise, use water instead.
+Make 2 cups dashi (Japanese soup stock); otherwise, use water instead.

-- Cut the sweet potatoes into ¼ inch slices (uniform smaller pieces will cook faster than larger pieces) and soak in water to remove starch.
+- Cut 1 Japanese sweet potato (Satsumaimo) into ¼-inch (6-mm) slices (uniform, smaller pieces will cook faster than larger pieces).
+Soak in water to remove the starch.
 Drain and set aside.

-Wash the gobo really well and peel it thinly with a peeler.
-Soak in water immediately to avoid color changes and change the water once.
+- Wash ½ gobo (burdock root) really well and peel it thinly with a peeler.
+Soak in water immediately to keep it from changing color; after a few minutes, change the water once and soak again.
 Drain and set aside.

-- Discard the seeds from kabocha and slice thinly.
+- Discard the seeds from ¼ kabocha squash and slice thinly.

-- You can either cut the carrot into ¼ inch slices or use a peeler to peel the carrot.
+- You can either cut 1 carrot into ¼-inch (6-mm) slices or use a peeler to peel the carrot.

-Hold each asparagus, snap and discard the shorter bottom end.
-Cut the asparagus in half.
+- Hold each of the 10 asparagus spears and snap and discard the shorter bottom end.
+Cut the asparagus in half lengthwise.

-- Cut the broccoli and cauliflower into florets.
+- Cut 1 head broccoli and 1 head cauliflower into florets.

-- Cut the napa cabbage into bite-size pieces.
+- Cut 5 leaves napa cabbage into bite-size pieces.

-- Pour the dashi in your steamer, cover the lid, and bring it to boil on medium-high heat.
-As a quick guide, dashi (or water) should be at least 1-2 inches to your steamer (pot).
+- Pour the dashi in your steamer pot, cover the lid, and bring it to boil on medium-high heat.
+Make sure you have at least 1–2 inches of dashi or water in your steamer or pot.
 Insert the steamer basket.
-Make sure the surface of the dashi (or water) is not touching the basket.
-If it is, take out some water.
+Check that the surface of the dashi (or water) is not touching the basket.
+If it is, then remove some of the liquid.

-- When steam is coming out from the pot strongly, reduce the heat to medium and place the hard vegetables such as sweet potatoes and root vegetables.
+- When steam is coming out from the pot strongly, reduce the heat to medium and place in the steamer basket the hard vegetables, such as the sweet potatoes and root vegetables.
 I also added kabocha squash and corn here as the rest of ingredients are fairly fast to cook.
 Cover the pot and set timer for 5 minutes.

-- Then add “Flower” vegetables such as asparagus, broccoli, cauliflower, and the bottom part of the napa cabbage.
-I also added carrot peels here.
+- Then, add the “flowering” vegetables such as asparagus, broccoli, and cauliflower.
+Add the bottom part of the napa cabbage at this time.
+I also added the carrot ribbons here.
 Set the timer for 3 minutes.

-Lastly, add the leafy part of the napa cabbage and mini tomatoes.
+- Lastly, add the leafy part of the napa cabbage and 10 cherry tomatoes.
 Cook for 2 more minutes.

 - Serve the steamed vegetables with Miso Sesame Sauce and enjoy!
 During the meal, you can continue to steam the vegetables.
 Keep an eye on the dashi/water inside the pot.
 Make sure you are not running out of dashi/water.
 If it’s too little, add more dashi/water.